caddy-dns/cloudflare/README.md

 This module gives the user two ways of configuring API tokens.

-1. Seperate Zone and DNS Tokens (Deprecated)
+1. Separate Zone and DNS Tokens (Deprecated)
 	- **Zone Token:** `Zone.Zone:Read` permission for the domain(s) you're managing with Caddy
 	- **DNS Token:** `Zone.DNS:Edit` permission for the domain(s) you're managing with Caddy
 2. Single API Token (Recommended)
 	- **API Token:** `Zone.Zone:Read` and `Zone.DNS:Edit` permissions for permission for the domain(s) you're managing with Caddy

-**Note:** Deprecated separate tokens support is only there for backwards compatibilty and might be removed in a future version of this module.
+**Note:** Deprecated separate tokens support is only there for backward compatibility and might be removed in a future version of this module.

 ### JSON Example